Is Your Life Designed To Support Wellness?

 We must recognise whether or not wellness is suited to our life currently.
-Maybe we already live in a way that promotes wellness in our everyday life and maybe we do not.
+Maybe we already live in a way that promotes well-being in our everyday life and maybe we do not.
 However, in either case we want to understand how well our life is suited to wellness.

-For those of us who do not live in a way that promotes wellness, what do we have to do to inspire wellness in our current life?
+For those of us who do not live in a way that promotes wellness, what do we have to do to inspire this wellbeing in our current life?
 Do we have to make any changes or is it simply a case of doing more?
 Maybe it is a case of doing less?

 What is Wellness?